ucum-org/ucum/docs/charter.md

         adopt the ticket and take it to Reconsider status, but such board member must then accept the responsibility of seeing the change request through.
-          - A proposal for reconsideration must be actionable, it must explain how the issue can be resolved, how the concerns of the rejecting board member can be addressed, the emphasis is ''how'' not just ''why''.
+        - A proposal for reconsideration must be actionable, it must explain how the issue can be resolved, how the concerns of the rejecting board member can be addressed, the emphasis is "how" not just "why".
 4. Other statuses may exist to determine that the request is not actionable or doesn't identify a specific change need, is out of scope or suggests a problem that is not a real problem.
 These